Facts

 Practicalities

-| Getting there | The nearest city is Kota Kinabalu which is 2 hours drive over the Crocker Range from Tambunan.
-From Tambunan it’s 60-90 minutes in a 4WD to cover the 30km on forestry tracks to the start point. |
+• Getting there: The nearest city is Kota Kinabalu which is 2 hours drive over the Crocker Range from Tambunan.
+From Tambunan it’s 60-90 minutes in a 4WD to cover the 30km on forestry tracks to the start point.

-| Permits | You need to arrange it in advance.
-As usual there is the racist policy of charging non-Malaysians a higher rate for entry. |
+• Permits: You need to arrange it in advance.
+As usual there is the discriminatory policy of charging non-Malaysians a higher rate for entry.

-| Water sources | Water is available at some of the rest areas on the trail and also at Gibon Cabin.
-However, it’s vital that you take enough with you incase supplies are turned off. |
+• Water sources: Water is available at some of the rest areas on the trail and also at Gibon Cabin.
+However, it’s vital that you take enough with you incase supplies are turned off.
+On the Sinua route, Camp 2 is the last water spot.

 Location